 With more stringent merging criteria, the fraction of \Type IIP/L supernovae increases as merger models preferentially explode as \Type IIP/L supernovae while one of the two stars was likely a \Type Ibc progenitor if it had not merged (Fig.\,\ref{fig:overview_sne}).
 Naturally, the number of \Type Ibc supernovae decreases, which also implies a decrease in the the ratio of \Type Ibc to \Type IIP/L supernovae (by as much as $-0.15$, see Fig.\,\ref{fig:BHs_different_criteria}).

 Increasing the number of mergers does not significantly increase the number of 87A-like supernovae, which reach at most $1\%$ with the ``Energy'' criterion.
-These supernovae require overmassive H-rich envelopes which are only produced in the merger of a post main-sequence primary with a massive H-rich companion during \case B RLOF.
-In our grid, such systems are either stable accross all merger criteria or undergo inverse-mass transfer after the primary has developed into a He star.
+These supernovae require over-massive H-rich envelopes that are only produced in the merger of a post main-sequence primary with a massive H-rich companion during \case B RLOF.
+In our grid, such systems are either stable across all merger criteria or undergo inverse-mass transfer after the primary has developed into a He star.

 Implementing various merging criteria does not alter the fraction of \Type IIb supernovae (Fig.\,\ref{fig:fractions_different_criteria}), as the initial parameter space of their progenitors is not flagged by any of these criteria (e.g., Fig.\,\ref{fig:logPq_1.10}).
 A similar statement can be made for \Type IIn supernovae, although we still count systems undergoing unstable mass transfer as producing interacting supernova progenitors (see Sect.\,\ref{sec:method:interaction}).
 The number of BHs produced and their masses are not significantly affected by changing merging criteria.